 The three primary topics of this course are groups, rings, and fields.
 Groups will be studied, including homomorphisms, normal subgoups, and the symmetric and alternating groups.
 The theorems of Lagrange, Cauchy, and Sylow will be developed and proven.
 Prerequisite: MATH295 - Foundations of Abstract Mathematics.

 A course designed to include topics outside the scope of our other course offerings.
-Topics may include, but are not limited to, mathematical biology, point-set and algebraic topology, graph theory, combinatorics, differential geometry, set theory, number theory, advanced linear algebra, advanced abstract algebra, and Galois theory.
-Prerequisite: Consent of instructor.
+Topics may include, but are not limited to, mathematical biology, combinatorics, differential geometry, set theory, number theory, advanced linear algebra, advanced abstract algebra, advanced statistical methods, and Galois theory.
+Prerequisites: Mathematics major or consent of instructor.

 Satisfies the mathematics major capstone requirement and is composed of a written report based on student research.
-Each student will be expected to present their thesis to the Bethany community through a presentation in Mathematics Colloquium.
-Prerequisite: Consent of instructor (senior status normally required).
+Each student will be expected to present their thesis to the Bethany community through a presentation.
+Prerequisite: MATH494 - Introduction to Mathematical Research or consent of instructor.
+Senior status normally required.

 A mathematics-related field experience with an approved agency fulfilling an individual learning contract negotiated between student, faculty advisor, and worksite.
-Each student will be expected to give a presentation of their internship to the Bethany community in Mathematics Colloquium.
-Prerequisite: Consent of mathematics internship coordinator.
+Each student will be expected to prepare a poster and give a presentation of successful completion of learning outcomes from the internship.
+Prerequisite: Consent of faculty advisor.